hindu-comm/weblogs/manasataramgini/2013/12/2013-12-09_some-reflections-on-the-khans-qaidu-and-dua-and-the-great-khans-lost-legacy.md

-Thus, we reach [the same conclusion as an earlier discussion of these issues in the Ilkhanate](https://manasataramgini.wordpress.com/2011/05/20/some-notes-on-rashid-ad-din-bin-imad-ud-dawla-abul-khair-and-his-times/ "Some notes on Rashid ad-Din bin Imad ud Dawla Abu’l Khair and his times").
+Thus, we reach [the same conclusion as an earlier discussion of these issues in the Ilkhanate](https://manasataramgini.wordpress.com/2011/05/20/some-notes-on-rashid-ad-din-bin-imad-ud-dawla-abul-khair-and-his-times/ "Some notes on Rashid ad-Din bin Imad ud Dawla Abu’l Khair and histimes").
 It has general lessons whose significance cannot be missed by Hindus in possession of viveka even as their civilization appears to be on the decline.
 Today the majority of Hindus tend to hold views such as these: